rasheedmhd/codes/hack_notes/Bug Classes/Web Cache Deception.md

 > /myAccount%23a.css          /myAccount#a.css

-Sometimes the Cache Proxy/LB/Frontend Server decodes the URL before forwarding to the Origin Server Load Balancer:              /myAccount%25%32%33a.css Cache Proxy:                /myAccount%23a.css
+Sometimes the Cache Proxy/LB/Frontend Server decodes the URL before forwarding to the Origin Server A this point you should be aware of which components behaves in which ways based on prior research probes in detecting path normalization Load Balancer:              /myAccount%25%32%33a.css Cache Proxy:                /myAccount%23a.css
 Origin Server:              /myAccount#a.css
 If you are sending # in the browser, you need to encode it.
 Browsers don't send fragments to servers

+# Weaponizing Intermediary decoding/normalization
+Prerequisite: Intermediary decoding/normalization
+Ex: Browsers won't send #<whatever> to the server but will happily send $23<whatever> to the server
+TODO - see gotta cache'em all p9

 # Static directories
 Eg: Where to find them